Hyardaowyn/softwareconviction/content/posts/effect-of-memory-on-aws-lambda-network-throughput.md

 A short-lived container that can execute custom code.
 It allows you to move fast, without having to provision a server and the maintenance burden that comes with it.
 Oh, and you only pay for the time your code is actually executing.
-What is there not to love.
+What is there not to love?

 # The Problem
 AWS Lambda is probably my favorite AWS service, and I have been using it extensively for over 3 years.